AlanFoster/alanfoster.github.io/src/pages/posts/writing-a-bootloader/index.markdown

 - Access 32 bits
 - Prevent illegal writes to other program's memory that are running at the same time
 - Register fault handlers for faulting programs
 - Access four privilege levels.
-Ring 0 being the most unrestricteed, and ring 3 being the most restricted
+Ring 0 being the most unrestricted, and ring 3 being the most restricted

 #### Simple Bootloader example